bgorm/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-2.png)

 Compared to the weekday distribution, the weekend distribution has less prominent morning and evening peaks.
+Additionally, the activity on weekends starts later in the morning and ends later in the evening.